What do you need to progress your practice and/or career?

 - if you work in any discipline and/or across disciplines

 - are an organisation, or on behalf of an organisation

 - have no professional experience within the last year, and/or less than a year’s professional experience overall

 - are in, or want funding for, formal education courses, including tuition fees, living costs and associated materials

-What can you expect from us?
+What you can expect from us

 What we expect from you

-This fund is being piloted in 2019 and we are keen to hear feedback of all kinds.
-Please share your comments at firstname.lastname@example.org.
+We continue to evaluate and improve this fund, and we are keen to hear feedback of all kinds.
+Please share your comments at firstname.lastname@example.org